MohammedRashad/Crypto-Copy-Trader/README.md

 - Flask API
 - All orders Supported (Market with limited support)
 - Adding slaves in realtime
+- Ratio for not similar accounts

 # Known Bugs
-- market not working stable
+- market orders not working stable
-- ratio for not similar accounts
 - Unknown Delays

 # License